Active Scene Understanding via Online Semantic Reconstruction: Related Works

-\paragraph{Active scene segmentation} Semantic segmentation of an indoor scene is critical to accurate robot-environment interaction.
-However, many existing approaches do not involve an online active view selection.
+\paragraph{Active scene segmentation} Semantic segmentation of an indoor scene is critical towards accurate robot-environment interaction.
+However, many existing approaches do not involve an online active view selection~\cite{yi2016automatic}.
 Mishra et al.~\cite{mishra2009active} propose fixation-based active scene segmentation in which the agent segments only one image region at a time, specifically the one containing the fixation point by an active observer.
 Similar method is also studied in~\cite{bjorkman2010active} which integrates different cues in a temporal framework for improving object hypotheses over time.
 Xu et al.~\cite{Xu15} present an autoscanning system for indoor scene reconstruction with object-level segmentation.
 They adopt a \emph{proactive} approach where objects are detected and segmented with the help of physical interaction (poking).
+Yang et al.~\cite{yang2017view} study interactive indoor scene segmentation with automatic view selection.
 In our system, scene segmentation is achieved by actively selecting the best view points and traverse paths that maximally determine the volumetric labeling.